“We are identifying excellent artists who have not as yet received the full recognition they deserve.”

 We’re pro-innovative vision and historical significance.

 Welcome to a unique art magazine.
 DIAA is the only art publication largely focusing on bringing greater recognition to the lives and works of artists — regardless of their age — whether they are emerging, mid-career, late-career, or deceased.
 Too many artists were marginalized or slipped through the cracks of art history — always for fascinating reasons.
 Our mission is to reduce that number with the help of our Curatorial Board who sees those who are shining brightly.
 Along with strategic partners, we are trying to increase the number of significant legacies that are preserved and promoted.
 Our organization is unique in three basic ways.
 First, it is the only art magazine to utilize a Curatorial Board of distinguished art historians as a key part of its vetting process.
 Second, its revenue comes only from sales of its elected artists’ works.
 Third, social responsibility is embedded in our DNA.
-Ours is the art world’s first for-benefit business, dedicating a significant percentage of sales to help finance promotional expenses for the neediest of its elected artists.
+Ours is the art world’s first for-benefit business, dedicating a significant percentage of profits from sales made by our affinity partner galleries to help finance promotional expenses for the neediest of its elected artists.

 A strict vetting process